-- Should the planning and zoning committee only be comprise of MC residents that have NO interest in land sales or development on those lands.
+- Should the planning and zoning committee only be comprised of MC residents that have NO interest in land sales or development on those lands?
 (I think many would be furious to find out how the committee is built now.)

 - Should there be a term limit for MC city council members and the mayor?

 (There are MANY more questions, but these are the most important.)

 Give the city back to the people, and the city council is there to carry out the will of the people.
 Get those that profit from the actions of the council of the city council.